bigcrimping/bhangmeter/index.md

 <div style="clear: both;"></div>

-The Bhangmeter V2 uses a HSN-1000L Nuclear Event Detector device to detect the gamma ray burst from the explosion.
+The Bhangmeter V2 employs an HSN-1000L Nuclear Event Detector to register the initial gamma ray burst from a nuclear explosion.
+This burst travels at the speed of light and reaches the detector almost instantly.
+It is followed shortly by the neutron flux—traveling at roughly 10% the speed of light—and then the blast wave, which moves much slower at Mach 1.5 to 3, arriving several milliseconds to seconds later depending on the distance.

 <p align="center">
   <a href="./assets/img/blast_to_diode.png" target="_blank">